concl/ACM-AI-Projects-VLM/README.md

 Async: Try to understand text encoder concepts, how to implement, come with questions
 ## Week 5
-Meeting: Catch up on incomplete code, start on training loop and inference code
+Meeting: Catch up on incomplete code, start on training loop and inference code.
+Learn about CLIP (Contrastive Learning).

 Async: Train your model fully
 ## Week 6 (minimum product)